arash-mirzaei/Verifiable-Audits-for-IRVElections/README.md

 $ ./configure --disable-static
 $ make -j N
 ```
 where N is the number of jobs number allowed to run parallel.
-Typically, the fastest way to build is to let N be the number of threads your CPU plus one, which can be obtained in Bash through echo /$(expr /$(nproc) + 1)
+Typically, the fastest way to build is to let N be the number of threads your CPU plus one, which can be obtained in Bash through echo $ (expr $ (nproc) + 1)
 We also recommend that you check that the library works as it should through make check, or make -j N check for a parallel check, before installing.
 ```
 $ sudo make install